Last Updated: Nov 5, 2013

 - Evidence-Based Resources from the Joanna Briggs Institute (OvidSP, Wolters Kluwer) [see JBI EBP Resources on Ovid]

-- JBI EBP Resources on Ovid (OvidSP, Wolters Kluwer)
+- JBI EBP Resources on Ovid (Ovid, Wolters Kluwer)

 JBI’s (Joanna Briggs Institute) evidence-based practice model is considered a benchmark in the healthcare industry—encouraging healthcare professionals to implement an effective evidence-based practice program to provide the best possible patient care.
 UWS institutional users have access to the JBI database and all of the JBI Tools.
 To start you need to create a “Personal Account” on OvidSP and link that personal account to a JBI Tools account (see information 'I' for further details).

-This is an evidence-based medicine search tool that draws information from hundreds of peer-reviewed journals to help users choose the best therapy options for patients with a confirmed diagnosis.
-It can help users quickly find and analyse highly relevant, published, and peer-reviewed evidence to answer individual patient-oriented questions.
+Helps users choose the best therapy options for patients with a confirmed diagnosis.
+Quickly find and analyse highly relevant, published, and peer-reviewed evidence to answer individual patient-oriented questions.
+Results are organised into summary graphs and tables enabling users to assess the evidence and determine the best form of treatment.

 - Nursing Reference Center (EBSCOhost, EBSCO)

-- PubMed Clinical Queries (NCBI, U.S. National Library of Medicine)
+- PubMed Clinical Queries (U.S. National Library of Medicine, National Center for Biotechnology Information)

 Not all of the articles included in MEDLINE are evidence-based.
 Special search strategies and techniques are needed to filter through the millions of MEDLINE references to find the articles that can be considered the best evidence.
 The PubMed Clinical Query filters provide a quick way to use pre-defined filters for selecting MEDLINE studies in four areas: therapy, diagnosis, etiology and prognosis.
 Another filter on the Clinical Queries page will quickly search for systematic reviews on a topic.